Morning Glory (2010 film): Critical response

 The critics who enjoyed Morning Glory pointed out that the film was funny and entertaining.
-James Berardinelli of ReelViews wrote: "Despite the conventional manner in which the story is resolved, Morning Glory generates enough entertainment, good will, and genuine laughs to make it hard to dislike [...]
+James Berardinelli of ReelViews wrote: "Despite the conventional manner in which the story is resolved, Morning Glory generates enough entertainment, goodwill, and genuine laughs to make it hard to dislike [...]
 It fits into a shrinking category: the old-fashioned, not-too-raunchy, character-based comedy.
-It's gentle, unforced and, despite its flaws, likeable.
+It's gentle, unforced and, despite its flaws, likable.
 It doesn't blaze new trails or astound with its wit but, more likely than not, you'll leave the theater with a smile, and that's certainly worth a recommendation."
-Lou Lumenick of the New York Post said: "This unofficial update on the news-vs.-fluff wars does get in some good shots at the wacky world of morning television....
-It includes more than a few clever lines, and boasts a stellar cast."
 Andrew O'Hehir of Salon described the film as "a brash, lightweight backstage comedy that looks lovely, doesn't insult its audience and uses its stars, both young and old, to terrific effect."
 Ty Burr of The Boston Globe wrote: "The movie's a pleasant and occasionally hilarious ride, even if there's a bait-and-switch at its core."
 Roger Ebert of the Chicago Sun-Times awarded Morning Glory three-and-a-half stars out of four.
 He stated: "Morning Glory is funny entertainment to begin with, and then Rachel McAdams transforms it.
 And Harrison Ford transforms himself. (...)
 This is the kind I like best.
 It grows from human nature and is about how people do their jobs and live their lives."